shaharoded/Blackjack-AI/README.md

 ## **How to Improve**

 ### **1. Use a More Sophisticated Learning Algorithm**
+- Use **Value Iteration** instead of **Policy Iteration**.
+Under the assumption you can approximate the transition probabilities properly, this method is more optimal for spaces with larger states dimantions than action dimentions and can converge much faster.
 - Implement **Deep Q-Networks (DQN)**:
   - Allows for faster convergence and better generalization.
   - Enables the agent to handle more complex state-action spaces, such as multiple decks or additional decision options.
+  - Using DNN based solutions could significantly enhance the training time and probably performance, allowing for difficult states to be better learnt.

 ### **2. Enhance State Representation**
 - Incorporate more details into the state, such as: